Facilities and Grounds

 - Building Certifications

-Hope College currently has two US Green Building Council's (USGB) Leadership in Energy and Environmental Design (LEED) certified buildings:
+Hope College currently has three US Green Building Council's (USGB) Leadership in Energy and Environmental Design (LEED) certified buildings:

 - Natural Gas